 What is a Stub?

-It is called by the Module under Test.
+Is called by the Module under Test.

 What is a Driver?

-It calls the Module to be tested.
+Calls the Module to be tested.

 These terms (stub & driver) come into the picture while doing Integration Testing.
 While working on integration, sometimes we face a situation where some of the functionalities are still under development.
 So the functionalities which are under development will be replaced with some dummy programs.
 These dummy programs are named as Stubs or Drivers.